hanna-tes/extract-tweets/README.md

 # extract-tweets

+Here i extract tweet data from #tigraygenocide using Twitter API

 To get started, you’ll need to do the following things:

 1, Set up a Twitter account if you don’t have one.